 Services include individual therapy, consultant and referral services, and outreach programming.

-Appointments last approximately 45 minutes and may be rescheduled on a weekly or bi-monthly basis.
+Appointments last approximately 45 minutes.
+Sessions are limited to a maximum of 4-6 sessions this semester.
 If a longer-term therapy experience or more intensive treatment is desired or clinically-indicated, then a referral to a private therapist or community service will be made as early as possible.

 No. Counseling records are separate from a student’s academic record.
 Counseling records are kept by the Counseling Office for a minimum of 7 years and are then destroyed.

-There are some mental health-related services that I am unable to provide (e.g., learning disability assessment, long-term psychotherapy).
-If one of these services is required, I will help with the referral process.
+There are some mental health-related services that student counseling services is unable to provide (e.g., learning disability assessment, long-term psychotherapy).
+If one of these services is required, students will be provided assistance with the referral process.
 Please be aware that these services generally involve a fee.
 In some cases, health insurance may cover some of the costs.
-I am happy to assist with making referrals as necessary.
+Referrals will be made as necessary.